 Qact= Discharge at actual in m3/sec.

 Qthe= Discharge (theoretical) in m3/sec.

 Applying Bernoulli’s equation at sections 1 and 2

-Now applying the continuity equation at section 1 and 2
+Now applying the continuity equation at section-1 and section-2,

 Substituting the value of v2 in the above equation

 Q is the theoretical discharge under ideal conditions.